ncabatoff/mkzrx/README.md

 ## Warning

 If you run these scripts on a machine with data you care about, you might lose it.
 I've tested them extensively but there's no reason to assume I found all the bugs.

-There is a safe way to run this: from an [Ubuntu Live CD or USB key](https://help.ubuntu.com/community/LiveCD).
+Play it safe and boot from an [Ubuntu Live CD or USB key](https://help.ubuntu.com/community/LiveCD).
 You want the [64-bit Ubuntu 16.04 Xenial Live CD](http://releases.ubuntu.com/16.04/ubuntu-16.04-desktop-amd64.iso).

 Boot it on a machine with no disks containing data you would mind losing.